 Moreover, cutting down sugar is pretty difficult because sugar interferes with the reward system of the brain, affecting eating behavior.
-In other words, sugar causes overeating.
-Also, excess sugar causes weight gain because it prevents leptin production.
+Also, too much sugar causes weight gain because it prevents leptin production.
 This hormone helps regulate energy balance by inhibiting hunger.

-How much sugar in a tbsp of honey?
+How much sugar in a tbsp of raw honey?

-Honey contains about 82g of sugars per 100g.
-Actually, a tbsp of honey contains approximately 17g of sugars and 64 calories.
+Honey contains about 82 grams of sugar per 100g.
+Actually, a tbsp of honey contains approximately 17 grams of sugar and 64 calories.

-Honey consists mainly from two types of sugars.
-It consists of fructose and glucose.
-Glucose is immediately available to muscle tissue.
+- glucose is right available to the muscle tissue.
 Hence, it can spike blood sugar.

-In contrast, the liver has to metabolize fructose.
-This process takes time, though.
-So, honey has a lower Glycemic Index than table sugar.
+- fructose has to be metabolized by the liver.
+This process takes time.
+So, honey has a lower Glycemic Index (58) than table sugar.

-Consuming high amounts of fructose could have negative effects on your health, though.
-For instance, excessive amounts of fructose could lead to fat accumulation in the liver, elevated triglycerides, increased LDL-cholesterol, hypertension, and insulin resistance.
+Consuming high amounts of fructose could have negative effects on your health.
+For instance, too much fructose could lead to fat accumulation in the liver, elevated triglycerides, increased LDL-cholesterol, hypertension, and insulin resistance.

-As a rule of thumb, 1–2 tbsp of honey a day could be beneficial.
+In fact, 1–2 tablespoons of honey a day could be beneficial.
 This amount of honey could help you lose weight and decrease waist circumference.